June Speakman statement on new Ascencao allegations

 [Update: the Rhode Island Sierra Club issued a statement: ““This past November The Rhode Island Chapter of Sierra Club discovered an apparent misappropriation of funds by a volunteer official, Laufton Ascencao, and promptly removed him from any role with the Chapter.
 This activity was immediately reported to the national organization and the Club began an internal investigation.
-We are continuing to gather information and coordinate with our attorneys and Rhode Island state authorities about our tentative findings.”]
+We are continuing

 The Providence Journal reports that, “After conducting an audit of his campaign, the state Board of Elections Thursday found Laufton Ascencao, a winning 2018 General Assembly candidate who resigned before taking office, and who was Sierra Club chapter treasurer, spent $13,900 of the environmental group’s money on political causes, according to a report released Thursday.”